-The Zoning Ordinance allows for the development of boardinghouses as a permitted use type in the R-3 district and as a conditionally permitted use in the C-1 district.
+The Zoning Ordinance allows for the development of boardinghouses as a permitted use type in the R-3 district and as a conditionally permitted use in the C-1R Commercial Residential Ddistrict.
 In other residential districts, boardinghouses are not included as either a permitted or conditional use type.
 Signs advertising the use type of boardinghouses are not allowed.
 Single-room occupancy (SRO) units are allowed with a Conditional Use Permit in the C-1 district.
 SRO developments must have a minimum floor area of 150 square feet including the bathroom and kitchen facilities, as well as a common area with a minimum of 250 square feet.
-The occupancy of an SRO is limited to a minimum of thirty (30) days and must accessible 24 hour on-site management.
+The occupancy of an SRO is limited to a minimum of thirty (30) days and must accessible 24 hour on-site As described in Program 5.1.1, Iinmanagement.
+In October 2023, the City amended its Zoning Code to ensure that the City is in full compliance and encouragingencourage the development of SRO housing as described in AB 2634 and that the Municipal Code is internally consistent in how boardinghouses are permitted.
 See also Program 2.1.2 Single Room Occupancy (SROs) and Chapter 17,38,390 Special Standards and Requirements for Single-Room Occupancy Facilities in the Zoning Code.